zorgnax/tap-sh/README.md

     There can be more than one statement provided in the command.
-It is advisable to chain commands with && rather than any other way since a fauly command in the middle will short circuit the operation.
+It is advisable to chain commands with && rather than any other way since a faulty command in the middle will short circuit the operation.

         ok '[ -f foo ] && [ -f bar ]'